 I only noticed the implication of moving away from old-school catering to convenience catering, when I started to scan everything for plastic.
 The office lunches are now packed, usually in plastic.
-At the very least, the cutlery would be (and are themselves disposable plastic).
+At the very least, the cutlery would be packed in disposable plastic (and are themselves disposable plastic).
 The drinks are bottled in plastic, or canned.
-It's horrific.
+It’s horrific.

-Once during the challenge month, the lunch came with every single item individually packed in plastic.
+Once during the challenge month, a meeting lunch came with every single item individually packed in plastic.
 That lunch involved accepting between 5-11 pieces of throwaway plastic in just a single meal for a single person.

 I stayed committed to the challenge.
 I declined lunch.

 The bombshell discoveries